For all the power and versatility that digital devices provide, there's nothing like sitting down with a good book.

 46. 100 Years of Swiss Graphic Design

-If you work in design, you really need to know about the Swiss Style, which influenced the discipline of graphic design all over the world.
+If you work in design, you need to know about the Swiss Style, which influenced the discipline of graphic design all over the world.
 And here’s the book to explain it.
 Taking a fresh look at Swiss typography, graphics, posters, corporate image design, book design, journalism and typefaces over the past century, the book is designed by the Zurich studio NORM and features a series of enlightening essays by experts in the field, each beautifully illustrated with stunning visuals.

 47. Editorial Design: Digital and Print – Cath Caldwell & Yolanda Zapaterra